SonarSource/sonar-iac/README.md

 #### Using sonar-rule-api:

-When using the [sonar-rule-api](https://github.com/SonarSource/sonar-rule-api) to generate or update metadata of rules it has to be done in the different extension folders: to update/generate rule for CloudFormation, run sonar-rule-api in `iac-extensions/cloudformation`, for Kubernetes in `iac-extensions/kubernetes` and for Terraform in `iac-extensions/terraform`.
+When using the [sonar-rule-api](https://github.com/SonarSource/sonar-rule-api) to generate or update metadata of rules it has to be done in the different extension folders: to update/generate rule for AzureResourceManager, run sonar-rule-api in `iac-extensions/arm`, for CloudFormation, run sonar-rule-api in `iac-extensions/cloudformation`, for Docker, in `iac-extensions/docker`, for Kubernetes in `iac-extensions/kubernetes` and for Terraform in `iac-extensions/terraform`.

 ## Build & Test
 The project uses Maven as a build tool.